Cantera/cantera/doc/sphinx/yaml/reactions.rst

     - :ref:`chemically-activated <sec-yaml-chemically-activated>`
     - :ref:`pressure-dependent-Arrhenius <sec-yaml-pressure-dependent-Arrhenius>`
     - :ref:`Chebyshev <sec-yaml-Chebyshev>`

-    Reactions on surfaces or edges are automatically treated as :ref:`interface <sec-yaml-interface-reaction>` reactions, and reactions that
+    - :ref:`Blowers-Masel <sec-yaml-Blowers-Masel>`
-    involve charge transfer between phases are automatically treated as :ref:`electrochemical <sec-yaml-electrochemical-reaction>` reactions, without the
+    - :ref:`surface-Blowers-Masel <sec-yaml-surface-Blowers-Masel>`

-    need to specify the ``type``.
+    Reactions without a specified ``type`` on surfaces or edges are automatically treated as :ref:`interface <sec-yaml-interface-reaction>` reactions, and reactions that involve charge transfer between phases are automatically treated as :ref:`electrochemical <sec-yaml-electrochemical-reaction>` reactions.
+Reactions on surfaces or edges specifying ``type`` as ``Blowers-Masel`` are treated as :ref:`surface-Blowers-Masel <sec-yaml-surface-Blowers-Masel>`.

 ``duplicate``
     Boolean indicating whether the reaction is a known duplicate of another